dagster-io/dagster/docs/docs-beta/docs/tutorial/etl-tutorial/02-create-and-materialize-assets.md

 ## 2. Define the DuckDB resource

-In Dagster, [Resources](/api/resources) are the external services, tools, and storage backends you need to do your job.
+In Dagster, [Resources API docs](/todo) are the external services, tools, and storage backends you need to do your job.
 For the storage backend in this project, we'll use [DuckDB](https://duckdb.org/), a fast, in-process SQL database that runs inside your application.
 We'll define it once in the definitions object, making it available to all assets and objects that need it.

   ```python
   defs = dg.Definitions(